Synonyms: NAC, N-Acetylcystein, N-acetyl L-Cysteine

 NAC and Alcohol

-Aside from its many other uses, NAC is marketed as a “hangover cure” for its ability to increase glutathione synthesis.
+Aside from its many other uses, NAC has the ability to increase glutathione synthesis, which reduces the negative effects associated with alcohol metabolism.
 Its more effective than taking straight glutathione since most glutathione products break down in the digestive tract.

 As a Nootropic